Syllabus Edition

 • Use words like 'similarly' or 'whereas' to compare the two time periods

-Lister & Antiseptics
+Lister & antiseptics

-Surgery in the 18th Century
+Surgery in the 18th century

-• They did not clean the operating theatre
+• The operating theatre

-• They did not wash their hands before or after surgery
+• Their hands before or after surgery

 • Operating theatres were busy